0x2E757/Pateo/README.md

 }
 ```

-Component passed to `Field` will received all props passed to `Field` extended by additional `field` prop, that contains form's field object.
+Component passed to `Field` will received all props passed to `Field` (except `name`, `component`, `initialValue`, `defaultValue` and `validate`) extended by additional `field` prop, that contains form's field object.
 This object can be used for creating various functionality.
 The base thing we want to use is `field.inputProps` property, which contains `value`, `onFocus`, `onChange` and `onBlur` props.
 This example also is using validation, but user can't see any errors.
 Let's show them!

 ```typescript
 function ExampleField({ field, ...props }: { field: Field }) {